Paul0221/Year-3/Distributed Systems/Architectures/Object-Based Style.md

 Components are objects connected to each other through procedure calls

-Objects may be placed on different machines and calls can thus execute across a network (
+Objects may be placed on different machines and calls can thus execute across a network

-	e.g. Remote Method Invocation aka RMI
+E.g. [[Remote Method Invocation]] aka RMI

 Objects encapsulate data and offer methods on that data without revealing the internal implementation